 As a responsible manufacturing company, SFL believes in fair remuneration for all the employees, regardless of their level within the organization.
-The Company indulges in promoting a culture of transparency and openness when it comes to remuneration.
 The Company's compensation practices are regularly reviewed to ensure that they are aligned with SFL's values and that they are fair and equitable across all levels of the organization.